Samantha Armytage: Sunrise and Weekend Sunrise

+In March 2018, Armytage hosted a segment on Sunrise focusing on Aboriginal adoption, during which she incorrectly claimed that Aboriginal children could not be fostered by White people and stated that "Post-Stolen Generation, there's been a huge move to leave Aboriginal children where they are, even if they're being neglected in their own families."
+Protests were held outside the Sunrise studio in Martin Place in response to the segment.
+In September 2018, the Australian Communications and Media Authority (ACMA) ruled that the segment had breached the Commercial Television Industry Code of Practice as it contained inaccurate statements and "strong negative generalisations about Indigenous people as a group".
+In June 2020, Armytage was sued for racial vilification over the segment.
+Following the found-proven breach, ACMA-ordered an on-air apology, and for Channel 7 staff to undergo cultural training; the subsequent Sunrise response was considered "compliance, there was no genuine contrition".

 On 8 March 2021, Armytage announced her resignation from Sunrise to spend more time with her family.
 Her final show was on 11 March 2021.

 Nine Network

 In September 2024, it was rumoured Armytage had signed a deal to join the Nine Network.
 In October 2024, this was confirmed as Armytage was announced as host of Nine's upcoming adaptation of The Golden Bachelor.

 In December 2024, Armytage filled in for Sarah Abo as co-host on Today.
 The Nine Network announced in November 2025 that Armytage would again fill in for Abo during the holiday season.

 Other

 In 2017, Armytage joined News Corp Australia lifestyle magazine Stellar as a columnist.

-In collaboration with Stellar, Armytage launched her own podcast called Something to Talk About with Samantha Armytage in February 2021.
+In collaboration with Stellar, she launched her own podcast called Something to Talk About with Samantha Armytage in February 2021.